The-Yak-Collective/yakcollective/README.md

 Significant website changes should be made using short-lived [topic branches](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) that are merged into `netlify-prod` when ready.
 The Yak Collective Netlify account can be used to create temporary websites when such changes need to be reviewed broadly.

+Issues, features, and website milestones are [tracked in GitHub](https://github.com/The-Yak-Collective/yakcollective/issues).

 ## Make It Go

 To build things locally...